Persistent Storage Volumes

 Learn how to create and manage volumes in Andasy.

 Volumes are persistent storage resources that can be attached to machines in Andasy.
-They allow you to store data that needs to persist across machine restarts and scale your application horizontally by sharing data between multiple machines.
+They provide a way to store data that persists even when machines restart or are recreated.

 Creating a Volume